rjdirisio/pyvibdmc/docs/getting_started.rst

-                                  equil_steps=500, #how long before we start collecting wave functions chkpt_every=500, #checkpoint the simulation every "chkpt_every" time steps wfn_every=1000, #collect a wave function every "wfn_every" time steps desc_wt_steps=100, #number of time steps you allow for descendant weighting per wave function atoms=['H','H','O'],
+                                  equil_steps=500, #how long before we start collecting wave functions chkpt_every=500, #checkpoint the simulation every "chkpt_every" time steps wfn_every=1000, #collect a wave function every "wfn_every" time steps desc_wt_steps=300, #number of time steps you allow for descendant weighting per wave function atoms=['H','H','O'],
                                   delta_t=5, #the size of the time step in atomic units potential=water_pot,
-                                  start_structures=np.expand_dims(water_coord,axis=0), #can provide a single geometry, or an ensemble of geometries masses=None #can put in artificial masses, otherwise it auto-pulls values from the atoms string
+                                  start_structures=start_coord, #can provide a single geometry, or an ensemble of geometries masses=None #can put in artificial masses, otherwise it auto-pulls values from the atoms string
             )
             myDMC.run()